Arsen Harutyunyan (wrestler)

 Arsen Karen Harutyunyan (Արսեն Կարենի Հարությունյան; born 22 November 1999) is an Armenian freestyle wrestler.
 He is a two-time European champion (2019, 2022) and a two-time U23 world champion (2021, 2022) in the 61 kg category.
 He also won bronze medals at the World Championships in 2021 and 2022.
 Harutyunyan has represented Armenia at the Olympic Games, competing in the 2020 Tokyo Olympics in the men's 57 kg event.
+He is the current RAF Bantamweight Champion.

 Early life and education

 Harutyunyan was born on 23 November 1999 in Masis, Armenia.
 He began wrestling under the guidance of coach Artur Martoyan and later trained at the Yerevan State Sports College of Olympic Reserve with Arshak Hayrapetyan.

 From 2018 to 2021, he studied at the Armenian State Institute of Physical Culture and Sport, earning a degree with distinction.
 He later completed a master's degree in gymnastics in 2023.

 Wrestling career

 Harutyunyan first gained recognition in 2018, winning gold in the 57 kg category at the European U20 Wrestling Championships.
 That same year, he claimed his first Armenian senior national title and debuted in the German Bundesliga (wrestling).

 In 2019, he won his first senior European Wrestling Championships gold medal in the 61 kg category, defeating Beka Lomtadze (Georgia) in the final by a score of 17–11.

 At the 2020 European Wrestling Championships, he won bronze in the 61 kg category, defeating Georgios Pilidis of Greece.

-Harutyunyan qualified for the 2020 Summer Olympics in Tokyo, competing in the men’s 57 kg event.
+Harutyunyan qualified for the 2020 Summer Olympics in Tokyo, competing in the men's 57 kg event.

 In 2021, he won bronze at the World Wrestling Championships, losing in the semifinals to Daton Fix.
 He also became U23 world champion in 2021 and defended his title in 2022.

 In 2022, he won his second senior European Championship gold medal, defeating Süleyman Atlı (Turkey) in the final.
 Later that year, he claimed another bronze at the 2022 World Wrestling Championships.

+Harutyunyan was scheduled to face Rei Higuchi at RAF 10 on 13 June 2026.
+However, Higuchi withdrew for undisclosed reasons and was replaced by Caleb Smith.
+Harutyunyan won by technical fall.

+Harutyunyan faced Ben Davino on 18 July 2026 at RAF 11 and won by decision.

+Harutyunyan defeated Austin DeSanto on 18 September 2026 at RAF 13 to claim the RAF Bantamweight Championship.
+This fight earned him a Performance of the Night award.